 The University does not provide residential life services for those living off campus and does not approve facilities or directly supervise students off campus.

 Student behavior off campus is subject to the sanctions of local authorities, however it may also be subject to on campus disciplinary procedures.
 Students living off-campus who are cited at their residence by the local authorities for disorderly conduct, excessive noise, underage drinking, etc., will additionally have their conduct reviewed in on campus proceedings.

-The Off-Campus Living Review Board or conduct officer from the Deans of Students Office will determine responsibility and sanctioning on a case by case basis as outlined in the Student Handbook.
-Note that actions brought by local police and those procedures and proceedings are not related to and are separate from those on campus.
+An administrative hearing officer from the Deans of Students Office will determine responsibility and sanctioning on a case by case basis as outlined in the Student Handbook.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.